1 9 7 8 (UK)

 German rule is maintained mainly through an extensive system of collaborators and quislings.
 When dissidents are detained it is done by polite, soft-spoken English police officers – but they are then delivered to horrible torture in Gestapo chambers which are kept discreetly out of sight.

-Peter gradually becomes aware of the real state of things and is faced with a dilemma when the woman he is involved with reveals that she is both a Jew and a member of the underground British resistance.
+Peter gradually becomes aware of the real state of things and is faced with a dilemma when his lover Jill (Isla Blair) reveals that she is both a Jew and a member of the underground British resistance.